th3geekguy/ishmael/README.md

 bash ~/Projects/ishmael/sd_patterns.sh
 ```

+Print out is sectioned by:
+ 1. search pattern (red)
-Print out is sectioned by 1) search pattern (red), 2) number of occurrences (blue), and 3) last line in file (green for path to file).
+ 2. number of occurrences (blue)
+ 3. last line in file (green for path to file)

-TODO: would like to add links and advice for how to fix said error if possible
+_**TODO**_: would like to add links and advice for how to fix said error if possible